FAQ

 Are meals provided?

 Meal planning and preparation are essential life skills—and ones we help clients cultivate.
-Each week, clients grocery shop, cook, and eat together.
-Staff members support them in this process and offer nutrition education as needed.
+Clients grocery shop, cook, and eat together, with staff support and nutrition education as needed.

 How does the program help clients learn to build social connections?